hariswb/warehouse-app/README.md

 ```

-## Run with python or for development
+## Run with python
 Execute shell script to install python requirements and run the db migrations.

-Run the script with python version 3.13 on virtual environment.
+Run the script with python version ^3.13

 ```
 ./bootstrap